-Peat moss first became available to gardeners in the mid-1900s and since then it has revolutionized the way we grow plants.
-It has a remarkable ability to manage water efficiently and hold on to nutrients that would otherwise leach out of the soil.
+Peat moss first became available to gardeners in the mid-1900s, and since then it has revolutionized the way we grow plants.
+It has a remarkable ability to efficiently manage water and hold on to nutrients that would otherwise leach out of the soil.
 While performing these amazing tasks, it also improves the texture and consistency of the soil.
 Keep reading to learn more about peat moss uses.

 What is Peat Moss?